chand1012/git2gpt/README.md

 git2gpt is a command-line utility that converts a Git repository to text for loading into ChatGPT and other NLP models.
 The output text file represents the Git repository in a structured format.
 You can also add a `.gptignore` file to your repos to have git2gpt ignore certain files.
 The text is prefixed with a preamble that explains to the AI what the text is:

 > The following text is a Git repository with code.
 The structure of the text are sections that begin with ----, followed by a single line containing the file path and file name, followed by a variable amount of lines containing the file contents.
-The text representing the Git repository ends when the symbols --END-- are encounted.
+The text representing the Git repository ends when the symbols --END-- are encountered.
 Any further text beyond --END-- are meant to be interpreted as instructions using the aforementioned Git repository as context.

 ## Installation